-There are no unique physical findings or laboratory tests to positively diagnose premenstrual syndrome.
+There are no unique physical findings or lab tests to positively diagnose premenstrual syndrome.
 Your doctor may attribute a particular symptom to PMS if it's part of your predictable premenstrual pattern.

 To help establish a premenstrual pattern, your doctor may have you record your signs and symptoms on a calendar or in a diary for at least two menstrual cycles.
 Note the day that you first notice PMS symptoms, as well as the day they disappear.
 Also be sure to mark the days your period starts and ends.

 - Nonsteroidal anti-inflammatory drugs (NSAIDs).
-Taken before or at the onset of your period, NSAIDs such as ibuprofen (Advil, Motrin IB, others) or naproxen (Aleve, Naprosyn, others) can ease cramping and breast discomfort.
+Taken before or at the onset of your period, NSAIDs such as ibuprofen (Advil, Motrin IB, others) or naproxen sodium (Aleve) can ease cramping and breast discomfort.

 - Diuretics.
 When exercise and limiting salt intake aren't enough to reduce the weight gain, swelling and bloating of PMS, taking water pills (diuretics) can help your body shed excess fluid through your kidneys.
 Spironolactone (Aldactone) is a diuretic that can help ease some of the symptoms of PMS.